Aftab-Ahmadajk/Atliq_Motor_Data_Analysis_Project/README.md

 ### **Stakeholders**:
 The stakeholders for this comprehensive market research report are as follows:

-•	Bruce Haryali, Chief of AtliQ Motors India, who requires a thorough market study of the existing EV and hybrid vehicle market in India to inform future strategic initiatives.
+- **Bruce Haryali** Chief of AtliQ Motors India, who requires a thorough market study of the existing EV and hybrid vehicle market in India to inform future strategic initiatives.
-•	Data Analytics Team at AtliQ Motors, responsible for gathering, analyzing, and interpreting market data to provide actionable insights and support the objectives of this study.
+- **Data Analytics Team at AtliQ Motors** responsible for gathering, analyzing, and interpreting market data to provide actionable insights and support the objectives of this study.

 ## **``Data Source``**:
 The dataset has been sourced from the Codebasics website in partnership with their collaborator, who provides open access to the public for data analysis and insight generation, making it a valuable educational resource.
 I have obtained additional data to support and broaden the scope of this analysis.
 You can access the data here